-- Dugongs can grow up to three metres in length and weigh over 500 kilograms!
+- Dugongs grow up to 3 metres in length and weigh over 500 kilograms.

 Threats to Dugongs

-Commercial gillnet fishing is a major threat to dugongs along Australia’s eastern coastline.
-Dugongs are air breathing marine mammals, and become entangled in fishing nets and drown.
-They are also threatened by pollution, poor water quality and collision with boats.
+Commercial gillnet fishing is a major threat to dugongs in Queensland.
+Dugongs are air breathing marine mammals, and are easily entangled in fishing nets and drown.

 Some areas along the eastern Queensland coastline are closed to fishing to protect dugongs and other marine wildlife, but we need more net free zones in our Great Barrier Reef to ensure their recovery.

-Dugongs are also threatened by climate change.
-Dugongs are dependent on shallow coastal waters and are vulnerable to rising sea levels and extreme weather events, such as cyclones and flooding, which destroy their critical seagrass meadows.
+Dugongs are also threatened by climate change and poor water quality.
+Dugongs are dependent on shallow coastal waters and are vulnerable to rising sea levels and extreme weather events, such as cyclones, flooding and water pollution, which destroy their critical seagrass meadows.

 Collisions with boats are another threat to dugongs, go-slow zones in key habitats are needed to reduce this risk.